 The security benefit of a deadlock is that it can be locked from the outside and the inside.

 A nightlatch is a type of lock which was historically used during the night-time, hence the name “night”-latch.
-Night latches are commonly very sturdy and durable and are a mechanism which consists of a lock fitted onto the surface of a door and can be opened one of 2 ways.
-1 being a key on the outside of the door and the 2nd way is automatic and locks when the door is closed.
+Night latches are commonly very sturdy and durable.
+They are mechanisms which consists of a lock fitted onto the surface of a door and can be opened one of two ways.
+One being a key on the outside of the door.
+The other being automatic and locks when the door is closed.
 This can then be further enforced by flicking a switch up or down to prevent the knob from being turned to unlock the door.
 This switch would normally be turned at night before people went to sleep as it is the most secure way to use this lock.

-Commonly used on doors for apartments, rim cylinder locks are usually for front door locks and are also commonly used for emergency safety and panic rooms.
+Commonly used on doors for apartments, rim cylinder locks are usually for front door locks.
+They are also commonly used for emergency safety and panic rooms.
 The mechanism in this lock consists of a lock in which a cylinder rotates to move a bolt; tumblers are pins; inserting the key lifts and aligns the pins to free the cylinder to rotate. lock – a fastener fitted to a door or drawer to keep it firmly closed.
-If you have a panic room or just think that this is the lock for you then a rim cylinder is perfect.
+If you have a panic room, then a rim cylinder may be perfect for you.